lemotdesign/one-click-hugo-cms/site/content/what-kind-of-wood-do-termites-like/_index.md

       Termite workers eat about 5% of their body weight in wood daily.
 While this might seem small, it adds up quickly in a large colony with around a million workers.
 In such cases, a nest targeting your home can devour around 100 grams+ of wood each day.
-    heading: Your house is a Yummy Buffet for Termites
+    heading: Your house is a 'Yummy Buffet' for Termites
     imageUrl: img/how-much-timber-termites-can-eat-in-your-home.png
   - text: >-
       But how do termites manage to devour wood?
 Their unique digestive system